Leonard Plugge: Silenced

-It appears the British government was not interested in Plugge's invitation to broadcast Allied propaganda from Radio Normandie transmitters, even if they had not been destroyed.
+It appears the British government was not interested in Plugge's invitation to broadcast Allied propaganda from Radio Normandy transmitters, even if they had not been destroyed.

 Plugge hoped to restart transmissions from France after the war but changes in broadcasting regulations and a different attitude to radio listening meant that this never happened.
 The post-war president, Charles de Gaulle, also had a different attitude to the station.

 Radio Normandy had a bigger audience in southern England on Sundays than the BBC.
 Under Lord Reith, the BBC was off the air until late on Sundays to give people time to go to church, and offered little but serious music and discussions.
 Broadcasting historians have said that Reith reluctantly agreed to lighten the BBC's programmes on Sundays after his audience deserted him for Radio Normandy's light music.
 That, some have said, was a reason that Reith left the BBC, feeling his mission to educate, inform and entertain with what he judged to be programmes of high moral tone had been cut away by rank commercial entertainment driven by money.

 The IBC's original London offices were in Hallam Street, near the BBC's Broadcasting House, then moved to nearby 35–36 Portland Place.
 This was taken over by a British weapons development unit MRI(c) at the start of the war but later bombed.
-The BBC's Radio 1, inheritor of the audiences that Plugge's offshore successors had built until the 1967 Marine Broadcasting (Offences) Act made them illegal, later moved into the Hallam Street building.
+The BBC's Radio 1, inheritor of the audiences that Plugge's offshore successors had built until the 1967 Marine Broadcasting Offences Act made them illegal, later moved into the Hallam Street building.
 After the war IBC became a recording studio and stars including The Who, The Kinks, The Rolling Stones and Jimi Hendrix recorded there.

 It has been suggested that Leonard Plugge was the inventor of the two-way car radiotelephone.
 It is also claimed that the term of "plugging" something by advertising was derived from the name of Leonard Plugge.
 Plugge pronounced his name "Plooje", claiming Flemish origins.
 It was only when he stood for the parliamentary seat of Chatham that he agreed to the slogan "Plugge in for Chatham" and accepted the way everybody else pronounced his name.

 Later life

 In the 1960s and 1970s, Plugge moved in a social set that included Princess Margaret, her husband photographer Anthony Armstrong-Jones, broadcaster Julian Pettifer and English model April Ashley.

-The film Performance, starring Mick Jagger and James Fox, was filmed in Plugge's house in Lowndes Square.
+The film Performance, starring Mick Jagger and James Fox, was partly filmed in Plugge's house in Lowndes Square.
 Plugge moved to Hollywood, California in 1972, and died there on 19 February 1981 at the age of 91.